Something went wrong

 Electricity use for home heating in Hampshire

 Electric heat pump systems for home heating are gaining popularity in Hampshire.
-Since 2022, the number of homes heating with electricity shot up from 509,852 to 610,876, a 20% change.
+Since 2023, the number of homes heating with electricity increased from 556,235 to 610,876, a 10% change.

 Adoption of solar home heating systems in Hampshire

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Now, 9,580 homes in Hampshire are heated with active solar arrays.
-This is a 51% gain from 2022, when 6,361 homes used active solar heating.
+Today, 9,580 homes in Hampshire are heated with active solar arrays.
+This is a 38% gain from 2023, when 6,958 homes incorporated active solar heating.

 Hampshire County Heating Oil Trends